This question has been in our mind since the day since we chose our degree. Some questions that came to our mind is:

 Before we talk about this profession we need to outline the concept behind it.
 Automation is the art of creating and applying technology to monitor and control processes that govern the production and delivery of products and services.
 That’s the definition according to ISA, the International Society of Automation.
 Don’t worry if you still don’t understand.
 I have an example for you.

-So automation consists of three components – measurement, control, and actuation.
+Automation consists of three components: measurement, control, and actuation.
 Now, if you’re in Ireland on a hot day, then you may decide to have a refreshing Guinness.
 In case you’ve never heard, the Emerald Isle has a ritual for pouring a perfect pint of Guinness.